Michelle Andrea Craig

 Clackamas County Commissioners Meeting video links:

 At SafeJourney Pet Sitting I had many roles.
-I worked my way up from a simple Pet Sitter to the Dog Trainer for the Company and then the Pet Sitting Manager.
+I worked my way up from an entry level Pet Sitter to the Dog Trainer for the Company and then the Pet Sitting Manager.
 As a Pet Sitter, I traveled to clients homes and cared for their pets while they were gone.
-This included feeding, medication administration, cleaning up after pets, walking dogs, bringing in mail, rotating lights, watering plants etc. As the dog trainer, I trained dogs in basic obedience and leash training at the boarding facility each day.
+This included feeding, medication administration, cleaning up after pets, walking dogs, bringing in mail, rotating lights, watering plants etc. As the dog trainer, I trained dogs in obedience and leash training at the boarding facility each day.
 Also, I was sent to client's homes to solve more in depth behavior issues with their pets.
-I dealt with potty training problems, fence aggression, excessive barking, stranger fear, chewing and many other problems.
+I dealt with potty training problems, fence aggression, excessive barking, stranger fear, chewing, and many other problems.
 As the Pet Sitting Manager, I was the main liaison between clients and the company.
 I assigned pet sitters to clients, made schedules, managed our online software, handled all client inquiries via email, phone and the software system, did the billing and the list goes on.